 And die behind the wheel

 Steely Dan’s lyrical and harmonic complexities sparked my desire to write songs with depth.
 I wanted my audience to discover a new layer with every listen.
-For those like me who are still students of songwriting, I offer these:
+For those like me who are still students of songwriting, I offer these ideas:

 1) Listen before you write.

 You can’t write a good song without hearing a great one first.
-I can barely begin to write if I haven’t heard some inspiring music.
-I like to set the bar high and get my creativity pumping with something by Billy Joel or Joni Mitchell.
+Find some inspiring music.
+I like to set the bar high and get my creativity pumping with some Billy Joel or Joni Mitchell.

 2) Write every day.